 This variable topic course offers an immersion experience for the purpose of studying specific environments.
 Course is usually offered during the semester, but during brief, concentrated periods, such as weekends or academic breaks.
 On occasion, the course is offered during the summer.
 After attending one or more mandatory pre-trip meetings, students will participate in a study trip to the site.
+May be repeated for credit.
 Fee, varies by topic.

-ES 480 Special Topics in Environmental Studies (Upper-Level) (1-3)
+ES 480 Special Topics in Environmental Science (Upper-Level) (1-3)